 A9 South of Drumochter Lodge: Works will take place here over two nights on Tuesday 13 May and Friday 16 May.

-A9 Dalreoch to Dalnamein: Works will take place here over ten nights between Monday 19 May and Friday 30 May.
+A9 Dalreoch to Dalnamein: Works will take place between Monday 19 May and the morning of Thursday 5 June.

 Access through the works sites for emergency services will be maintained at all times.